-If the hosted feature layer is configured to allow it, you can export the data from your layer to a CSV file, shapefile, GeoJSON file, or file geodatabase.
+- For hosted feature layers configured to allow it, you can obtain a copy of the underlying data by exporting the data from the hosted feature layer to a CSV file, shapefile, GeoJSON file, file geodatabase, or Microsoft Excel file.

 Export data from hosted feature layers